Mithreas/CoW/hak/README.txt

 Building FAQ:
 - All areas should have the a_enter script in OnEnter and a_exit in OnExit
+- Naming convention - tag and resref should be the initials of the area.
+E.g. Fernvale - Elven Village has tag and resref fev.
+This is then the prefix used for all NPCs, shops etc in the area (and their associated waypoints etc.).
+Since resrefs are painful to change later, I suggest giving the area its initials as a name when you create it, and then renaming it to the "friendly" name.
 - Please don't add any new scripts unless you are certain no script already exists that does what you want.
 - Encounters - you can use NWN encounters but for most purposes we use Gigaschatten ones, which are set up DM side - so just say what creatures you want to spawn where.
 Bosses have to be done in game.